danielrhodeswarp/functional-programming-in-erlang/README.md

 # functional-programming-in-erlang
-For the lovely course at https://www.futurelearn.com/courses/functional-programming-erlang
+A bunch of files (some good, some bad, some ugly) that I worked on for the lovely Erlang course at https://www.futurelearn.com/courses/functional-programming-erlang